Office: DS142, #7

 Shannon graduated from Mercyhurst University in 2005 with a Bachelors in Biology and a concentration in pre-medicine.
-Shannon attended UB/ Roswell Park Cancer Institute and graduated with her Masters Degree in 2007.
-Her thesis work focused on increasing the therapeutic effects of Doxorubicin in combination with whole body hyperthermia in murine tumors.
+Shannon attended UB/ Roswell Park Comprehensive Cancer Center and graduated with her Master's Degree in 2007.
+Her thesis work focused on increasing the therapeutic effects of Doxorubicin in combination with whole-body hyperthermia in murine tumors.
 Shannon's current research involves evaluating heart rate variability and muscle relaxation after myofascial release treatment.

 Interests: Public health law, especially reproductive health and policy; family law, and gender and social policy.